 St. Louis Cemetery No. 1

-Just a few blocks walk from Bourbon Street is one of New Orleans’ oldest cemeteries, St Lois Cemetery No. 1.
+The last location on my New Orleans City Guide is St. Louis Cemetery No. 1, just a few blocks walk from Bourbon Street, and one of New Orleans’ oldest cemeteries.
 Due to the city being roughly 15-18 feet below sea level they’ve had issues burying their dead below ground as the flooding that would happen from heavy rainfall and hurricanes would disrupt the gravesites.
-Now the dead are mostly buried in mausoleum type tombs that are above ground creating a unique cemetery setting making this a very New Orleans thing to do on your visit.
-I recommend St. Louis No. 1 due to its proximity to the Quarter and that it is home to two very unique tombs.
+Now the dead are mostly buried in mausoleum-type tombs that are above ground creating a unique cemetery setting making this a very New Orleans thing to do on your visit.
+I recommend St. Louis No. 1 due to its proximity to the Quarter and the that it is home to two very unique tombs.

 The first is the believed final resting place of famous voodoo practitioner Marie Laveau.
 You’ll spot her tomb by the triple x’s drawn all over her tomb and the offerings of beads and other miscellaneous items left at the entrance.
 The other tomb is of actor Nicolas Cage.
 You’ll notice this one right away, too, as it’s a very modern-looking pyramid with a Latin saying that has kiss marks across part of the tomb.
 As you can imagine many New Orleanians aren’t thrilled with the addition of his tomb and some people have decided to make it into a strange, cult-like mystery with the kiss marks.